kosday/Linkar-from-Operating-System-shell-.-lksendcomand.exe/README.md

-# Linkar from Operating System shell. lksendcomand.exe
+# Linkar from Operating System shell. lksendcomand command

 This demo is an script (cmd or sh) that shows the working of several calls to the lksendcommand.exe executable with different arguments.